HIGHLIGHTS OF PRESCRIBING INFORMATION

 - Drinking a lot of alcohol or smoking a lot

 Other Birth Control.
 If you can't take birth control pills or can't use a birth control patch or ring, you may be able to use depo-subQ provera 104.
-Ask your healthcare provider.
+Ask your healthcare professional.

 You should not use depo-subQ provera 104 if you are pregnant.
 However, depo-subQ provera 104 taken by accident during pregnancy does not seem to cause birth defects.